 - Wash your hands before resuming your daily activities.

-You should insert your suppository at the same time each day.
+Be sure to insert the suppository at the same time each day.
 You may find that bedtime works best for your schedule.

-- You may see some improvement in as little as one day, but you should complete the full course of medication to ensure that the infection doesn’t return.
+- You may see some improvement in as little as one day, but it’s important to complete the full course of medication to ensure that the infection doesn’t return.

-- If your infection is particularly acute, consider inserting capsules twice daily into the vagina for 6 to 14 days.
+- If you have an acute infection, consider inserting capsules twice daily into the vagina for 7 to 14 days.

-- If your infections are chronic, consider using one suppository each day.
+- If you experience chronic or recurring infections, consider using one suppository each day.

-- In all cases, contact your healthcare provider for help with dosage, frequency, and other concerns.
+- In all cases, contact your healthcare professional for help with dosage, frequency, and other concerns.

-Although boric acid suppositories are generally safe for adults to use,
+Although boric acid suppositories are generally safe for adults,